 Dr. Karen Stewart

-I teach a variety of courses for the Communication & Media department at SUNY Oneonta.
+I teach a variety of courses for the Interactive Media and Game Development (IMGD) program at Worcester Polytechnic Instutute (WPI).
 In my classes, I practice arts-based learning, a pragmatic approach where students learn by investigating concepts and theories through reading and discussion, critically reflecting on the importance and relevance of the material to their lives and the lives of those around them, and creatively expressing the implications of what they are learning through art, music, performance, video, and writing.

 I believe media education is the creative exploration of possibilities.